 Defeat 120 enemies while transformed.

 You “transform” when you use the Moon Crux/Moon Drive meter, which is the orange meter above your health.
 This is best reserved for taking out beefy Servants or Aggressors of large builds and strength.
-Killing 120 enemies while transformed is very easy, so expect to get this one no problem.
+Killing 120 enemies while transformed is very easy, so expect to get lots of bond in Fate/Extella no problem.

 Within the time limit…